chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_windows_registry_enable_remote_desktop.rst

 ..
 This is an included how-to.

-To enable |windows remote desktop| and poke the firewall hole
+To enable |windows remote desktop| and poke the firewall hole:

 .. code-block:: ruby